euenvy/euenvy/README.md

 - 👋 Hi, I’m @euenvy
-- 👀 I’m interested in Gsme development and 3d Assets...
+- 👀 I focus on retexturs and 3d Assets!
-- 🌱 I’m currently learning Lua, Blender and More...
+- 🌱 I’m currently learning Lua, Blender and More!
-- 📫 Reach me on discord at (EU ENVY#9641)
+- 📫 Reach me on discord at (EU ENVY)